-This site, http://archives.math.utk.edu/topics/history.html, is pretty overwhelming, with all of its very neat stuff.
+The History of Mathematics page, http://archives.math.utk.edu/topics/history.html, at the Math Archives website is pretty overwhelming, with all of its very neat stuff.
 Don’t start exploring unless you have at least a couple of free hours ahead of you.
 Here are some comments about its attractive reference links:

 Abacus in Various Number Systems